rdkcentral/rdkb-halif-lpa/docs/pages/LpaHalSpec.md

 The API's are expected to work synchronously and should complete within a time period commensurate with the complexity of the operation and in accordance with any relevant specification.
 Any calls that can fail due to the lack of a response should have a timeout period in accordance with any API documentation.
+The upper layers will call this API from a single thread context, this API should not suspend.

 TODO:
 As we state that they should complete within a time period, we need to state what that time target is, and pull it from the spec if required.
 Define the timeout requirement.